 The exhibition is accompanied by a catalogue published by Lazy Dog Press, a publishing house specialising in illustration and graphic design books, and an agenda of side events designed and performed in collaboration with Reggio Children, the institution promoting the Reggio Approach, the educational philosophy of the schools and nursery schools in Reggio Emilia that the artist herself attended.

-The exhibition is promoted by Fondazione Palazzo Magnani, in collaboration with the Municipality of Reggio Emilia, the Province of Reggio Emilia and the Chamber of Commerce of Reggio Emilia, under the patronage of Regione Emilia Romagna.
+The exhibition is promoted by Fondazione Palazzo Magnani, in collaboration with the Municipality of Reggio Emilia, with the contribution of the Chamber of Commerce of Reggio Emilia and Fondazione Manodori and thanks to the support of Marella, Coopservice, Grissin Bon, Natura Si, Markeven and Coordonné.

 Students: students from 19 to 26 years old with a university card